nasa-jpl/ION-DTN/gh-pages/docs/BSL-Build-Install-Guide.md

 ## Build Instructions

-Building ION with BSL is a two-stage process because BSL and ION have a mutual dependency: BSL links against ION's `libici`, and ION links against BSL's security libraries.
-The automake build system handles both stages automatically.
+BSL v1.1 builds as a standalone library (no ION dependency), then ION links against BSL.
+The automake build system handles this automatically.

 ### Step 1: Initialize the BSL Submodule